w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ## Basic Styling

-Basic styling makes sure that the slides are looking good on their own, even if the JavaScript fails to load.
-More CSS is used in the following parts of the tutorial while the example is getting enhanced into a fully-fledged carousel.
+This styling makes sure that slides look good on their own, for example if JavaScript fails to load.
+Additional CSS is used in the other parts of the tutorial while the example is enhanced to a fully-fledged carousel.

-### Accessibility Requirement: Contrast Ratio
+### Contrast Ratio

-By using semi-transparent backgrounds, the [contrast ratio](/background/contrast-ratio.html) between text and the background-image is sufficient for low vision users and in situation where the contrast of the screen itself is low, like in direct sunlight.
+By using semi-transparent backgrounds, the [contrast ratio](/fundamentals/contrast-ratio.html) between text and the background-image is sufficient for low vision users and in situation where the contrast of the screen itself is low, like in direct sunlight.

 {::nomarkdown}
 <%= code_start %>